 Direct insurer (also: primary insurer)

-Company which accepts risks in exchange for an insurance premium and which has a direct contractual relationship with the policyholder (private individual, company, organisation).
+Company which accepts risks in exchange for payment of an insurance premium and pays indemnification for the insured loss in the event of a claim.
+A direct insurer has a direct contractual relationship with the policyholder (private individual, company, organisation).

 Discounting of loss reserves